jolin-io/fall-in-love-with-julia/README.md

 1. Download and install Julia from https://julialang.org/downloads/

-2. Instantiate the fall-in-love-with-julia package
+2. Instantiate the fall-in-love-with-julia package.
+Run the following in a terminal (bash, for Windows use the subsystemlinux)

     ```bash
     ProjectFolder="$HOME/JuliaProjects"